Easy homemade dark chocolate – only five ingredients!

 - You can also use cocoa butter in place of the coconut oil for a creamier chocolate.

-- You can use maple syrup or agave for a vegan friendly chocolate.
+- Use maple syrup or agave for a vegan friendly chocolate.
 Use maple syrup for low FODMAP.

 Sarah Nevins says